Curriculum Detail

 • Intermediate-Advanced Spanish Honors

 Students are expected to speak and listen in Spanish throughout the school year while communicating with the instructor and one another.
 Intermediate Advanced Spanish Honors students read short cultural selections with scaffolding and guidance.
 Students grow the skills and confidence to read longer and more complex reading assignments over the span of the course.
 Assessments may take the form of short answer questions, personal response, or written summaries and oral interviews.
 Class discussions include grammar and vocabulary while analyzing an advanced level topic, such as global warming or personal wellness.
 Students build their cultural knowledge of the Spanish-speaking world.
 Previously learned grammar is reviewed more quickly in the Honors class and new concepts are introduced early in the year.
-Students will have learned all verb tenses.
+Students will recognize all indicative verb tenses by the end of the year, as well as the imperative (commands) and subjunctive mood.
 Students are expected to retain previously taught vocabulary words and be able to use them along with the new terms in context.
 Students work on developing their written skills with short essays, reflections and creative works that synthesize grammar concepts.
 The textbook for this course is the Senderos Level 3 and other supplemental materials are used.
-Upon completion of this course, students achieve an Intermediate-mid proficiency level according to the ACTFL Proficiency Guidelines.

 Prerequisite: Intermediate Spanish